-To conserve your fresh water tank supply, the fresh water system can be connected to city water at the receptacle on port side of transom in the cockpit.
+To conserve your fresh water tank supply, the fresh water system can be connected to city water at the receptacle on inside the cockpit.
 Due to the water entering the boat under pressure, it bypasses the tank, filter, pump, and the pressure accumulator of the fresh water system on your boat.